dhis2-metadata/EPR_RRT/docs/epr_rrt-design.md

 ### Notifications

-The DHIS2 native Program notification functionality can help to streamline and enhance the management of a roster sending automatic notifications to both RRT member and manager.
+The DHIS2 native **Program notification** functionality can help to streamline and enhance the management of a roster sending automatic notifications to both RRT member and manager.

-A serie of program notifications have been created in the demo to show case some of these use cases:
+A series of program notifications have been created in the demo to showcase some of these use cases:

 - RRT member is accepted on the roster: a notification is sent to the email of the RRT member to notify that has been accepted to the roster
 - Suitable for deployment: a notification is sent to the email of the RRT member to notify that is suitable for deployment
+- RRT Required training: a notification is sent to the email of the RRT member to notify that a required training needs to be completed
 - Deployment proposal: a notification is sent to the email of the RRT member to notify of a proposed deployment